zachvalenta/jvns.ca/content/post/2017-11-27-avoiding-cloning-in-rust.markdown

 The audience I'm writing for in this post is a little specific -- it's something like "people who have read the [lifetimes chapter in the Rust book](https://doc.rust-lang.org/1.9.0/book/lifetimes.html) and sorta understand it in principle but are still confused about a lot of pretty basic Rust things."

 we are going to talk about

 * What even is a reference in Rust?
 * What is a boxed pointer / string / vec and how do they relate to references?
 * Why is my struct complaining about lifetime parameters and what should I do about it?

+There is probably at least one mistake in this post.

 Let's start with something extremely basic: defining a struct in Rust.